DARPA-CRITICALMAAS/ta2-minmod-kg/README.md

 2. `CERT_DIR`: a directory containing SSL certificate (`fullchain.pem` and `privkey.pem`) for your server (see more at [Generating an SSL certificate](#generating-an-ssl-certificate)).

+3. `CFG_DIR`: a directory containing necessary files for the API such as `config.yml`

 To make it easy to set these environment variables, you can create a copied file named `.myenv` from [`env.template`](/env.template) and update the values accordingly.
 Then you can run the following command to set the environment variables:

 ```bash